mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 id <- as.factor(rep(c(1:8), each = 5))
 ```

 Now we've got all ingredients for drawing the petals.
-Next a factored vector is created with the petal names, with the names positions so the show in the middle of the perimeter.
+Next a factored vector is created with the petal names, with the names positions so they show up in the middle of the perimeter.
 All other positions in the vector have NA as a value so no text will be displayed, this will generate a warning message that 32 values are removed that conating missing values (geom_text).

 ```r
 emotions <- factor(c( NA, NA, "Trust", NA, NA,